Children's Reading (A)

 Reader 1:

 Jesus left Galilee and went to see John in the Jordan River valley.
 Jesus wanted John to baptize him.
 John kept trying to talk Jesus out of it.
 "Why do you want me to baptize you?"
 John told Jesus.
-"I need to baptized by you!"
+"I need to be baptized by you!"

 Reader 2: